jonnor/bike-sharing-oslo/README.md

 Commerce, money spending in area.
 Do people spend more money if bikes are available?

 In general, evaluate impact.
-Can one do a 'dragnet' approach to finding impacts?
+Can one do a 'dragnet' approach to "finding" impacts?
 Compare areas/times where bike transport is available versus not, across range of different factors (based on available data).
 Need to get as similar groups as possible, correct for factors